Harmful Digital Communications (Unauthorised Posting of Intimate Visual Recording) Amendment Act 2022

 Q: Do I need to complain to Netsafe first?

-A: No. You can go straight to the Police.
+A: No. You can go straight to the Police to investigate any unauthorised posting of intimate images.

 Q: What if I shared an image last year without consent.
 Am I caught by this?